-Free books to Delaware educators and families in need for the holidays
+Free books for kids and teachers: Delaware teams up with First Book to bring 40,000 free books to Delaware educators and families in need just in time for the holidays

 Educators and students are invited to pick out free books at kickoff event on December 17

 Wilmington, DE – The State of Delaware is partnering with nonprofit social enterprise First Book to enrich the lives of thousands of children in need across the State by putting free brand-new books into their hands and classrooms.

 The State is kicking off the partnership on Saturday, December 17 with two family events that will bring 40,000 books to Delaware’s children, all for free.
 Educators who register for the event can pick out up to 50 books for each classroom, and each child who attends can pick out 10 free books—just in time for the holiday season.
 Books are available on a first-come.